JDMcE/jdmce.github.io/_posts/2020-06-15-NahamCon-CTF-Writeup.md

 ![phphonebook]({{ site.url }}{{ site.baseurl }}/assets/Nahamconctf/phonebook.jpg)

 I then tried going to /index.php/?file=phphonebook.php and got the same page.
-I realised quickly that it was a local file inclusion, but spent too long trying to look for other files, like a flag.php, which doesnt exist.
+I realised quickly that it was a local file inclusion, but spent too long trying to look for other files, like a flag.php, which doesn't exist.

 Eventually I realised / remembered that I might be able to get the contents of phphonebook.php by using base64 encoding.